larsenv/Hoopla-Digital-Downloader/README.md

 # Hoopla Digital Downloader

-This'll let you download from Hoopla Digital.
+This'll let you download audiobooks or videos from Hoopla Digital.

 You need a Widevine CDM L3 in pywidevine/L3/cdm/devices/android_generic/ in order to use it.